bhartineha/music-player-app/README.md

 <p>A project to play musics.</p>
 <p>In this project the user can choose a song, filter by name, author or genre.
 The user can also change the
 volume and listen to random songs.
-The project is also 100% responsive.</p>
+The project is also responsive.</p>

+### Steps to run website
+1. Take clone using git clone command After cloning into local machine, install npm
+2. npm start

+### Task which is pending
+1. I have to add unit test
+2. Currently using data object because I have to find some music API and then I will integrate rest api

 ---------------------------